 How do I get started?

-Fill out the Marist application for admissions and submit to Graduate and Adult Enrollment along with your sealed official college transcripts and $50.00 (non-refundable) application fee.
+Fill out the Marist application for admissions and submit to Undergraduate Admission along with your sealed official college transcripts and $50.00 (non-refundable) application fee.
 We will send you a transcript evaluation at which point you make an appointment to register with an academic advisor.

 What if I do not have transcripts?